serdargoler/R-bar-chart/README.md

 # R-bar-chart
-Simply visualizing economic data in R
+Simply visualizing economic data in R and presenting in R Markdown